Mike French (rugby union)

 Mike French (born 19 November 1975 in the United States) was a United States rugby union player.
 His playing position was prop.
 He was selected as a reserve for the United States at the 2007 Rugby World Cup, but did not make an appearance.
 He though made 8 appearances for the United States national team in other matches.
+Mike French was also a college wrestler for Caly Poly where he was a 4X NCAA Qualifier and 4x Pac-10 Conference placer (1st,3rd, 3rd,4th).